 Crops are vulnerable to environmental challenges such as changing climate with the risk of drought or fluting, and infection with pathogens including types of fungi, nematodes, bacteria and viruses.
 To combat these risks, plants have evolved a broad range of tactics to defend themselves.
 Plant defense mechanisms include a long list of both physical and chemical barriers, but also a microbial environment on the leaves and roots is of key importance for their defense.

 Traditional fertilization strategies are mainly dependent on inorganic chemical-based fertilizers.
 These have been found to cause a serious threat to human health and to the environment.
 As a consequence, there is an increasing interest in exploring the usability of beneficial microbes as biofertilizers.
-And with the first promising results, it has become an importance aspect in the agriculture sector to develop a sustainable farming and crop production.
+And with the first promising results, it has become an important aspect in the agricultural sector to develop sustainable farming and crop production.
 The eco-friendly biofertilizers prompt a wide range of applications such as plant growth promoting rhizobacteria (PGPRs), endo- and ectomycorrhizal fungi, and cyanobacteria.
 But much remains to be learned to gain the full potential benefit of biofertilizers.
 Next generation sequencing (NGS) strategies that evaluate the DNA content of an organism or profile the full range of organisms in a sample, is now being used to screen for beneficial microbial candidates, and to help us understand how biofertilizers interact with the natural microenvironment and present their beneficial abilities.